TS60/novel-algorithms/README.md

 3. Now, we have a block of some length $k$ in the middle where all $k$ elements are from the left side and all of these $k$ elements are the smallest $k$ from the left side.
    Now, recursively merge those $k$ elements with the right side.
 4. We have finished some $l$ elements, with $l\geq k$.
 Now, if at least $l$ elements are still in the left side: blockswap them.
 Otherwise rotate them with the $l$ elements.
-   Those $l$ elements are now at it's final position.
+   Those $l$ elements are now at its final position.
 5. We have the same situation like 3., but with $l$ elements in the middle instead of $k$ elements.
 Continue from 3.

 We can see, that the algorithm most of time does blockswapping, but in each recursion, when not enough elements are left, it requires a rotation.